Trusted WordPress tutorials, when you need them most.

 2. Some WordPress Plugins May Not Work

-Plugins are like apps for your WordPress website, and they allow you to add new features to your site and extend its functionality.
+Plugins are like apps for your WordPress website.
+They allow you to add new features and extend your site’s functionality.

 A headless WordPress website may not be able to take advantage of some of the WordPress plugins.